 The following are some of our current and developing ministries (click to expand):

 Our ongoing established food collection program to benefit the Ilse Marks/Stoughton Food Pantry.
 All are invited to bring in canned goods and other non perishable food items and place them in the large baskets in the narthex (lobby).
 Our donations are brought to the Food Pantry on Seaver Street on a bi-weekly basis and helps provide much needed food for those in need.

-The Pantry is currently seeking the following food items:
+The Pantry is also seeking other food donations weekly, and especially the following food items:

 Canned Beef Stew, Tuna, Soups, Pasta and Sauces, Spam, Canned Vegetables.